Welcome to the Pulse Fitness Centre

 ISSA-CPT, H.B.Sc.
 Kinesiology (c)

-As a third-year kinesiology student who has always had a strong passion for sports, I have had the opportunity to learn more about the human body and the benefits that physical activity has on one’s overall well-being.
+As a fourth-year kinesiology student who has always had a strong passion for sports, I have had the opportunity to learn more about the human body and the benefits that physical activity has on one’s overall well-being.
 From my own experience, I recognize that both physical and mental benefits come along with living an active lifestyle and the key to unlocking this by doing things that you enjoy.
 My goal as a personal trainer is to inspire others by sharing my knowledge and experience, and help them develop a positive approach to physical fitness.

 Experience:

-- Honours B. Sc Kinesiology Level III
+- Honours B. Sc Kinesiology Level IV

-- Personal Trainer at the Pulse (2023-2024)
+- Personal Trainer at the Pulse (2023-2024, 2024-2025)

-- Multiple years of Swim Instructing/Coaching
+- 5+ years of gym experience

 Nathalie